 Japanese encephalitis is a serious infection caused by a virus present in many parts of Asia.
 The Japanese encephalitis virus (JEV) is spread between mosquitoes and animals such as pigs and wading birds.
 If an infected mosquito bites a human, it can lead to infection and illness.
 The infection cannot be spread from person to person.

-Most people who become infected have no symptoms, but a small number experience fever and headache.
+Most people who become infected have no symptoms, but some may experience fever and headache.
 The most common complication of JEV infection is encephalitis, or swelling of the brain.
 About 25 percent of cases with severe encephalitis infections can result in death.

 Over-the-counter pain relievers such as acetaminophen or ibuprofen can help ease pain and reduce fever.